If you care for someone who has an illness or disability, you may be able to get help to take a short break.

 - A week or longer

-The break can give you and your carer a rest.
+The break can give you a rest and support you in your caring role.
 You can have a break together or separately.

 How do you get a short break?